 Policies created when the ability to keep records was limited by physical storage space sometimes dictate that certain kinds of information be destroyed after a specified length of time (or, at least, that it is not required to be kept any longer).
 For the sake of space and for other reasons, some documents are deemed to be only of short-term value.
 Evaluating each document for its value would be painstaking and impractical, though.
 Records series are used to categorize groups of documents, and these series can then be categorized as worth keeping or destroying after a certain amount of time.
 These timeframes for keeping or destroying groups of records are called records retention schedules.

 Records retention schedules, especially those that require destroying information after a certain time, can have huge implications for open data initiatives.
+You can get in touch with business loan attorney services Miami Fl to get a better handle of the matter if you or your business is affected.

 Some government officials have expressed concern that the expectation that open data be made available indefinitely violates records retention schedules.
 Take personnel files, for instance.
 They are just one example of records that are sometimes required to be disposed of after a certain period of time for various reasons.
 (State and local schedules vary, and not all mandate destruction, but even federal records schedules only require keeping these kinds of documents for a few years).